abduh3131/scroot/README.md

 | `--advisor-device` | Force the device used by the advisor (`cpu`, `cuda`, etc.) | Auto-detect |
 | `--advisor-state` | JSON file capturing the latest advisor directive | `logs/advisor_state.json` |
 | `--command-state` | JSON file capturing the parsed command | `logs/command_state.json` |

+### Jetson & Rosmaster Integration

+- Run `python autonomy_launcher.py --camera auto --camera-gstreamer` on a Jetson to sweep through `/dev/video*` devices and fall back to CSI pipelines.
+Use `--camera-csi <id>` for an explicit CSI sensor.
+- Add auxiliary sensors from the Rosmaster X3 by switching the primary adapter (`--sensor rosmaster --sensor-arg port=/dev/ttyUSB0 --sensor-arg baudrate=115200`) or by supplying a JSON spec (see `configs/jetson_rosmaster.json`).
+- Install `pyserial` inside your virtual environment if you plan to stream Rosmaster packets (`pip install pyserial`).
+The optional dependency is listed in `autonomy/requirements.txt`.

 ## How It Works